 What to Do if You Have Been Involved in a Truck Accident in Chicago

 In Illinois, local traffic rules can apply if they do not conflict with state regulations.
 Interstate trucking companies must register with the Illinois Commerce Commission and obtain valid permits to drive on interstate highways.
-If you are involved in a collision with a commercial truck, it is essential to take the following steps:

 - Seek medical attention.
 If you or anyone involved in the accident is injured, seek medical attention immediately.